What’s Figma — and Why Adobe Bid $20B To Buy It

 Professional designers of today require more advanced collaboration capabilities, simple prototyping, and untethered shareability, all of which they can have with the help of Figma.
 And while Adobe provides the foundation for digital designers, its desktop-bound tools simply won’t cut it.

 Limited communication makes innovation slow and reworks inevitable.
 But real-time web-based collaboration solves those problems.
-Now Adobe will be able to offer designers the tools they need to succeed in an increasingly cloud-based environment and collaborate effectively with non-designers.
+With this move, Adobe would have been able to offer designers the tools they needed to succeed in an increasingly cloud-based environment and collaborate effectively with non-designers.

 Why It Matters

-The Figma acquisition raises many questions about how designers will work with Adobe, whether or not they will have to switch from a Figma account to an Adobe account, pricing changes, and usability.
-Let’s dive deep and find out why this acquisition matters right now.
+The Figma acquisition raised many questions about how designers would work with Adobe, whether or not they would have to switch from a Figma account to an Adobe account, pricing changes, and usability.

 Before the world of digital-first innovations, tech tools were siloed into very limited accounts, with only a few features for each design tool.
 This required designers to own several software tools to create, deliver, format, and collaborate with their peers.